 Descartes’s faulty dictum, that our only certainty is that the subjective mind exists, is repeated interminably.
 Yet, since his time, science has confirmed the autonomous reality of matter.
-Quantum physics has verified that quantum phenomena are dual, that is, they both come to expression as mind and matter.
-So there are two foundational and objective phenomena in the universe, namely mind and matter.
-But among the majority, these findings are still not digested.
+Quantum physics has verified that quantum phenomena are dual; they come to expression both as mind and matter.
+It proves that there are two foundational and objective phenomena in the universe, named mind and matter.
+Among the majority, these findings are still not digested.
 Many still think in Cartesian terms and believe that mind is subjective whereas matter is objective.

 We have to get used to the idea that mind is also an objective phenomenon.
 Light is indeed material.
 However, in its complementary aspect it is an objective mind-phenomenon.
 Although light is a “colourless wave” — a mathematical function — it is also a coloured photon (cf. Wiki here).
-It manifests in material reality as soon as the wave function “collapses” in connection with observation by a mind.
+It manifests as a coloured thing in connection with observation by a mind.
 Although only minds can observe colour, it is an intrinsic property of light which only minds can “extract”.
 Mind-entities are actually surrounding us.
-Since we are endowed with subjective mind, we are capable of experiencing objective mind in the form of colour, because “only like can know like”, as Aristotle said.
+Since we are endowed with subjective mind, we are capable of experiencing objective mind in the form of colour — “Only like can know like”, as Aristotle said.
 The mind aspect of light is perceived objectively.
 The grass really is green and the heavens really are blue.

 Since sunrays are also electromagnetic signals, brain activity could be said to exist even beyond the eye.
 It extends all the way to the sun!
-So the notion of an outer world clearly demarcated from the subject is a primitive model that doesn’t hold water.
+So the notion of an outer world clearly demarcated from the subject is a primitive model.
+It is obsolete.
 If a person pokes with a stick in a dark room, the stick functions as an extension of the neural system — the brain.
 If he pokes on a pillow, softness is detected.
 It is because it is soft.
 If he pokes on a table, hardness is detected.
 It is because it is hard.